Common Career Mistakes and How to Avoid Them

 How Can You Keep Your Competitive?

-- Transferable Skill Set Development: Spending time in developing capabilities demanded by fields that are connected.
+- Transferable Skill Set Development: Investing time to develop capabilities required by other related fields.

 Negativity